 Assembling the Cubano Sandwich

-To assemble the cubano, the first step is to toast the bread.
-I use a skillet that has grids on it that give it the beautiful lines.
-Spread 1/2 tablespoon of room temperature butter onto each faces of the sandwich buns and toast them on the skillet -buttered side down.
+To assemble the Cubano, the first step is to toast the bread.
+I use a skillet that has grids on it that give it beautiful lines.
+Spread 1/2 tablespoon of room temperature butter onto each face of the sandwich buns and toast them on the skillet -buttered side down.
 You could use just a regular skillet or toast the buns first and then butter them.

 The Cubano SandwichCourse: EntreeCuisine: CubanDifficulty: Easy

-This Cubano is a variation of the ham and cheese sandwich, that comes with an extra layer of roasted pork.
-The pork is spiced and roasted to perfection to get the best flavour possible.
+The Cubano sandwich is a variation on the ham and cheese but comes with a layer of roasted pork that is spiced and roasted to perfection.

 - Roasted pork